reliablyhq/gh-action/README.md

     steps:
       - name: 'Checkout source code'
         uses: actions/checkout@v2
-      - name: Run Reliably to check Kubernetes manifests for reliability advice
+      - name: Get Reliably suggestions
         uses: reliablyhq/gh-action@v1
         with:
           dir: './manifests'
 ```

-### Triggering on manifest change only
+### Triggering the action on a specific file change only

 You can trigger the workflow only when your manifests files change,
 using the `on` syntax as follow: